 A Second Chance for Safety

-However, perhaps the most important way that the Florida Advanced Driver Improvement course offers a second chance to repeat traffic offenders is by providing them with a second chance for safety.
-Serious and habitual traffic offenses of the kind that can result in ADI attendance could also easily result in serious injury or even fatalities if left unaddressed.
-Rather than being viewed as a punitive action, mandatory ADI courses should be seen as a way to correct dangerous driving behaviors before you, your passengers, or other motorists get hurt.
+The types of habitual traffic offenses that call for ADI attendance are usually those that would otherwise result in serious injuries or fatalities if left unaddressed.
+Rather than being viewed as a punishment, mandatory ADI courses are better seen as a way to correct dangerous driving behaviors before you, your passengers, or other drivers get hurt.